gabriel-cedran/about-me/README.md

 # about-me
 who am I?

-I'm a software developer attending to UNIVEM seeking a bachelor in computer science
+I'm a software developer living in Marília-SP attending to UNIVEM seeking a bachelor in computer science.